OpenDSA/OpenDSA/RST/source/Development/Summations.rst

 Given a summation, you often wish to replace it with an algebraic equation with the same value as the summation.
-This is known as a :dfn:`closed-form solution`, and the process of replacing the summation with its closed-form solution is known as :dfn:`solving` the summation.
+This is known as a :term:`closed-form solution`, and the process of replacing the summation with its closed-form solution is known as solving the summation.
 For example, the summation
 :math:`\sum_{i=1}^{n} 1`
 is simply the expression "1" summed :math:`n` times